Written by Puneet for Excel 2007, Excel 2010, Excel 2013, Excel 2016, Excel 2019, Excel for Mac

 From the Tools Menu Options Editor Format, you can access the formatting option where you can change the font style size or background color as well

-Check out this video on customizing VBA editor for a dark theme.
+Check out this video on customizing the VBA editor for a dark theme.

 Personal Macro Workbook